Mother’s Day dining trends in South Africa

 Relaxed beats fancy

-When it comes to atmosphere, comfort is king queen.
+When it comes to atmosphere, comfort is queen.
 Nearly half of respondents described their ideal Mother’s Day vibe as “relaxed and cosy”, while “fancy and elegant” trailed at just 17%.

 Most families aren’t looking for a performance.
 They want a warm, welcoming space for the whole family where they can focus on each other.
 There’s no need to overcomplicate it.